 Mr. Martin Spini - Member

-Mr. Randy Neen - Ex-officio member, Director of the School
+Mr. Chris Lynn - Member, Head of the School

-The Board has the following standing Committees: the Operations Committee; the Finance Committee; the Evaluation and Appointments Committee.
+The Board has the following standing Committees: the Governance Committee; the Finance Committee; the Evaluation and Appointments Committee.

 All committees are ultimately accountable to, and work under the authority of the Board for a period of one year at a time (1 August to 31 July).
 The tasks, duties and membership of the Board committees are specified in the by-laws.
 Each committee examines matters of importance to the Board, to which they present their proposals for approval and refer their conclusions.